shalenMathew/Notes-App-Kotlin/README.md

 2. Follows MVVM architecture<br>
 3. Uses Dependency injection<br>
 4. Starred functionality where u can star the the imp notes and view them in starred section<br>
-5. Uses Romm for storinf data
+5. Uses Room for storing data
 <br>